rikhuijzer/jas/README.md

 - uses: tj-actions/changed-files@823fcebdb31bb35fdf2229d9f769b400309430d0 # v46
 ```

-This of course is better, but I personally severely dislike using commit hashes.
+This of course is better, but I personally dislike using commit hashes.
-As is clear from the fact that now people typically use a comment to describe which version is being used.
+The main problem is that it's hard to tell which version is being used, which is why it is typical to write a comment with the version number.

 This tool is a workaround for this problem for situations where binaries are available.
 It turns the syntax into: